Updated 27 April 2021

 - Exercise – exercising increases blood flow, delivering more oxygen and nutrients to your skin cells, helping to keep them vital.

-As for Retinol & Retinyl Palmitate, my personal opinion is: wait until the sun goes down.
-These ingredients do have amazing proven anti-ageing benefits, but until more research into their safety is carried out and more conclusive data becomes available - especially as regards exposure to sunlight - it might be best to restrict yourself to night-time products and let them work their magic for you while you sleep.
+As for Retinol & Retinyl Palmitate, these ingredients do have amazing proven anti-ageing benefits, but until more research into their safety is carried out and more conclusive data becomes available - especially as regards exposure to sunlight - it might be best to restrict yourself to night-time products and let them work their magic for you while you sleep.
+Alternatively, take a look at skin care products incorporating Bakuchiol as a natural retinol alternative.

-Reference: truthinaging .com; ewg .com; webmd .com; safecosmetics .org
+Reference: truthinaging .com; ewg .com; webmd .com; safecosmetics .org; paulaschoice-eu.com; self.com; healthline.com

 The writer is not a medical professional.
 Any information or advice in this article is of a general nature only and is the opinion of the writer, based on the writer's research into the topic at hand.
 Nothing in this article is intended to diagnose, treat, cure or prevent any disease.
 For medical advice regarding your own personal circumstances, it is recommended that you contact your GP or other healthcare professional.